oribotic/oribotic-instruments/README.md

 Installation & Build
 --------------------

-For info on building and configuring the Ardunio firmware, see `oribotic-instrument-atmega32u4/README.md`
+For info on building and configuring the Arduino firmware, see `oribotic-instrument-atmega32u4/README.md`

 Usage
 -----